A comprehensive list of tattoo studio supplies for beginners

 Tattoo machines are the cornerstone of tattooing equipment.
 Beginners should familiarise themselves with the different types available:

-- Coil machines: These are traditional tattoo machines known for their versatility and are widely used for both lining and shading.
-They operate with an electromagnetic circuit that moves the needle up and down.
-They are favoured for their precision and ability to be customised.
+• Coil machines: Traditional tattoo machines known for versatility, widely used for lining and shading.
+Operates with an electromagnetic circuit for precision and customisation.

-- Type of tattoo work: Different styles may require different types of machines.
-For instance, detailed work might benefit from the precision of a coil machine.
+• Type of tattoo work: Different styles require different machines; detailed work may benefit from a coil machine.

 2. Power supplies and accessories